lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 In order to create a sampler, we need to invoke the `vkCreateSampler` function which requires a `VkSamplerCreateInfo` structure, defined by the following fields:

 - `sType`: The type of the structure: `VK_STRUCTURE_TYPE_SAMPLER_CREATE_INFO`.
 - `magFilter` and `minFilter`: control how magnification and magnification filter work while performing a texture lookup.
-In this case, we are using a `VK_FILTER_LINEAR` filter, which is the value for a liner filter (for a 2D texture, it combines for values of four pixels weighted).
+In this case, we are using a `VK_FILTER_LINEAR` filter, which is the value for a linear filter (for a 2D texture, it combines for values of four pixels weighted).
 You can use `VK_FILTER_NEAREST` to pickup just the closest value in the lookup or `VK_FILTER_CUBIC_EXT` to apply cubic filtering (it uses 16 values for 2D textures).
 - `addressModeU`, `addressModeV` and `addressModeW`: This will control what will be returned for a texture lookup when the coordinates lay out of the texture size.
 The `U`, `V` and `W` refer to the `x`, `y` and `z` axis (for 3D images).
 In this case, we specify the `VK_SAMPLER_ADDRESS_MODE_REPEAT` which means that the texture is repeated endlessly over all the axis.
 There are some other values such as `VK_SAMPLER_ADDRESS_MODE_MIRRORED_REPEAT` or `VK_SAMPLER_ADDRESS_MODE_CLAMP_TO_EDGE` which are similar as the ones used in OpenGL.
 - `borderColor`: This sets the color for the border that will be used for texture lookups beyond bounds when `VK_SAMPLER_ADDRESS_MODE_CLAMP_TO_BORDER` is used in the `addressModeX` attributes.
 - `unnormalizedCoordinates`: Texture coordinates cover the [0, 1] range.
 When this parameter is set to `true` the coordinates will cover the ranges [0, width], [0, height].